Qualitative vs Quantitative Research – What Is the difference?

 Objectivity

 Objectivity is the most general requirement and reflects the fact that measures should come to the same result no matter who is using them.
-Also, they should generate the same outcomes independent of the outside influences.
+Also, they should generate the same outcomes independent of outside influences.
 For example, a multiple-choice personality questionnaire or survey is objective if it returns the same score irrelevant of whether the participant responds verbally or in written form.
 Further, the result should be independent of the knowledge or attitude of the experimenter, so that the results are purely driven by the performance of the respondent.

 Reliability